ichinaski/todict/README.md

 todict
 ======

-Create your own dictionary on demand, helping you to write down a new word.
+Create your own dictionary on demand, making it very easy and fast to write down new words.